Jiramew/jiramew.github.com/_posts/2015-2-12-Something-about-SQL-1.md

     * __Field__ and column means the same thing, Also row and __record__ are often used interchangably.

 2.    * Use `mysql -u root -p` in cmd to launch into the MySQL environment.
 Or open the cmd with Administrator privileges.
+    * `CREATE DATABASE gregs_list;` will create a database called "gregs_list".
+    * Then `USE gregs_list;` to actually use the database you just created.